Phil Heath lets

 water searches with the added assistance of Derek

-members of the Kircubbin Sailing Club.
+of the Kircubbin Sailing Club.

 During the following three days over